RobTillaart/MS5611/README.md

 The device address is 0x76 or 0x77 depending on the CSB/CSO pin.

 This library only implements the I2C interface.
 An experimental SPI version of the library can be found here
 - https://github.com/RobTillaart/MS5611_SPI

-A derived library for STM32 can be found here
+A derived I2C library for the STM32 can be found here
 - https://github.com/Zakrzewiaczek/ms5611-stm32